MiriamLL/MiriamLL/README.md

 - 🔭 I’m currently working as a data analysis at FTZ (University of Kiel, Germany) and the DDA (Dachverband Deutscher Avifaunisten)
 - 🔭 I´m teaching R and Rmd
 - 🔭 Im collaborating with seabird research projects
-- 🌱 I’m currently learning how to develop packages
+- 🌱 I’m sharing functions in new packages
 - 👯 I’m looking to collaborate with research projects in LatinAmerica
 - 📫 You can reach me by sending me an email.
 - 💬 I speak Spanish, English and some German.